The Rich Get Richer And The Poor Get Poorer: War On Wealth

 The Manipulation Game: Central Banks, Gold Sales, and the Price Control Battle

 We already know of the documented gold sales by global central banks during this period.
-If indeed the allegations by GATA can be proven correct, the central banks were victorious in their attempt to control, manipulate and depress the gold price.
-In a market with a supply deficit, central bank selling of their gold reserves has been a significant attribute to artificially maintaining the global price of the metal subdued.
+If the allegations by GATA can be proven correct, the central banks were victorious in their attempt to control, manipulate and depress the gold price.
+In a market with a supply deficit, the central bank selling their gold reserves has been a significant attribute to artificially maintaining the global price of the metal subdued.

 The question posed whether central banks have successfully controlled the gold price is yes in this author’s view.
-In the brief history introduced above, one can see central bankers’ intervention on the gold price.
+In the brief history introduced above, one can see central bankers’ intervention in the gold price.
 Yet, it is a question of short-term success.
-As the major bank’s supply of gold is limited and their ability to print paper currency does not apply to gold, eventually, free-market forces will prevail.
+As the significant bank’s supply of gold is limited and their ability to print paper currency does not apply to gold, eventually, free-market forces will prevail.
 The true value of gold related to the price of paper currencies will ultimately be revealed, yet patience may be required.

 © 2003 Peter Spina